 Several weeks later, one of my classmates brought up how people who are accused of being gay in Aceh (a province where Islamic law is enforced) were caned, and how he thought that was an abuse of human rights.
 When I heard this, I felt disgusted that this was still happening in my country, but relieved that discussion of this subject is starting to become normalized.
 I felt as if I was leading a direction towards normalizing taboo discussions, and that this was the first step towards progress as a community.

+Hi Qimiwa:

+I feel your strong will to defend human rights for minority groups like the LGBTQ community and I do believe that you have worked toward positively influencing others.

+However, I suggest being careful in your word choice so as to not sound like you are attacking those who believe differently than yourself and doing this respectfully.
+The prompt calls for a time when you ‘positively influence others’, and you want to focus on that.

+Also be very clear in your objective: is your goal for people to agree with you?
+Or is your goal for people to ‘normalize taboo discussions’ and openly talk about controversial issues?
+How do you want to achieve that?
+What greater impact do you want to see in society ultimately?

+Navigating controversial issues is not easy and very nuanced.
+Very rarely is anything a black or white, right or wrong issue.
+Whatever we believe in and strive toward, we better make sure to do it respectfully and not from a place of negativity.

+All the best!